The Prelude

 The other laughed.
 “He means well.”

 He forced a small smile and typed as they watched.
-His phone buzzed with another message, and he glanced down to see his name—not in a text to him but in a thread.
+His phone buzzed with another message.
+He glanced down to see his name in a thread.
 The screen showed only a few lines before his thumb moved.

 we need an exit strategy